NojdarTaho/NojdarTaho/README.md

 ### 👋 Hi there, My name is Nojdar.

-I am a front-end web developer and passionate about creating engaging and user-friendly experiences on the web.
+I am a web developer and passionate about creating engaging and user-friendly experiences on the web.
 Currently, I am studying at HackYourFuture, where I have been improving my skills and expanding my knowledge in various web technologies.

 Here's a glimpse of what I've learned during my HackYourFuture journey so far:
 - 💻 JavaScript: I have a good understanding of JavaScript and its core concepts.
 I can confidently build interactive and dynamic web applications using this programming language.